zkxs/stationeers/notes/notes.md

     ```
 - Wind turbines can be wherever
   - not too far from substation though
-- Maint tunnel spanning the base
+- Maint tunnels spanning the base
   - contains the main heavy power conduit
   - if we need more than 100kW then you get to run another fucking cable
   - wire net for room gas analyzers